vidhimantry/Travel-Journal/README.md

 # 🧳 My Travel Journal

 A beautifully designed static React app that showcases a travel journal using visually rich cards, map links, and travel dates — perfect for reminiscing past adventures or inspiring new ones!
+Each entry includes a destination name, image, travel dates, description, and a link to its location on Google Maps.
+The app features a clean, card-based layout and adapts seamlessly to both desktop and mobile screens.

 ---